Keeferf/Project-Challenges/README.md

-# 24-Hour-Challenge
+# Project-Challenges
-A collection of projects that I try to complete in 24 hours
+A collection of projects that I try to complete with recording my time spent on them